barrymcdonnell/DAND_Tableau_Story/README.md

-# Propser Loan Data: A Tableau Journey
+# Prosper Loan Data: A Tableau Story
 Creating a Tableau story as part of the Udacity DAND programme

 First version of the story: [insert link here]